MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-hello-world-app-xaml-universal.md

 > [!NOTE]
 > This tutorial is using Visual Studio Community 2017.
 If you are using a different version of Visual Studio, it may look a little different for you.

-## Step 1: Create a new project in Visual Studio.
+## Step 1: Create a new project in Visual Studio

 1. Launch Visual Studio.